jeremygblake/CS_310/Hw2/src/ReadMe.txt

 NAME: Jeremy Goold
 ID: 834570403
+!!!!PLEASE NOTE THAT THIS PROJECT IS ASSUMING THAT A HIGHER INTEGER MEANS A HIGHER PRIORITY!!!!

 ******* DESCRIPTION ****************************************************************************************************************************************
 The following source code is for 2 different sets of projects.
 We will be calling this Part A and Part B